-X. Solution

-x.1 Solution for KI#1 and KI#4
+6.x Solution for Authenticating a Human User and User Profile Storage in the UDM

+6.X.1 Key Issue mapping

+This solution addresses key issue #1, " Identifying the Human User of a Subscription" and key issue #2, " Authentication and Authorization of Users and Restrictions on Users ".

+6.X.2 Description

-According to the KI#1 and KI#4, the UUser Identity has its own profile, which may include a User IDentifier, associated security credentials, associated devices, user specific QoS settings and so on.
-These parameters defined in the user profile will impact the PDU session control, e.g. the QoS control. ,When the human user or non-3GPP device accesses to the network, differentiated service may be provided to the User Identity.
-Therefore, in addition to the definition of the User Identity Profile, the User ID needs to be correlated with the UE subscription data, whichever the User ID is to identify a human user or a non-3GPP devices.
-It is straight forward to add the User ID to the SM subscription data per DNN and S-NSSAI in the UE subscription data, so that the 5GC is able to provide service differentiation for the human user or individual non-3GPP devices connecting behind a UE or 5G-RG using the specific DNN and S-NSSAI.
+According to the KI#1, the User Identity has its own profile, independent of the SUPI subscription, which may include a User Identifier, associated security credentials, associated devices, user specific QoS settings and so on.
+These parameters defined in the user profile will impact the PDU session control, e.g. the QoS control.
+When the human user accesses to the network, differentiated service may be provided to the User Identity.
+Therefore, in addition to the definition of the User Identity Profile, the User ID needs to be correlated with the UE subscription data.
+It is straight forward to add the User ID to the the UE subscription data for the correlation. .
 The relationship between the user profile and the SM subscription data is shown as below in Figure x.1.

 Editor’s note: How the user profile impacts the other parts of the UE subscription data and Group subscription data is FFS.